ParitoshBh/Address-bar-colorizer/tags/1.2/readme.txt

 * Plugin is now compatible with Wordpress 4.7.
 * Fixed: Plugin script loading on required pages of Dashboard only.

-= 1.3 =
-* Plugin is now compatible with Wordpress 6.0.1.

 == Upgrade notice ==

 = 1.0 =